Code-Institute-Submissions/janebmckenna-MilestoneProject3/testing.md

 ![validator](static/Images/testing/w3-html-validator.png)

 All Blogs(Home), Login, Register, New Blog, Comments pages pass through with no issues.
-Currently unnable to check profile and manage categories due to session cookies requirement.
+Currently unable to check profile and manage categories due to session cookies requirement.
 I have checked both by direct input and the errors returned relate to jinga templating language.

 [CSS validator Jigsaw](https://jigsaw.w3.org/css-validator/)